Volunteers

 Higher Risk Services

 Volunteer service opportunities may be classified as higher risk based on the type of services involved.
-These services may include criteria that require review by other departments (such as Environmental Health and Safety, Office of Research Ethics, University Counsel, etc.).
+These services may include criteria that require review by other departments (such as Environmental Health and Safety, Office of Research Ethics, General Counsel, etc.).
 Examples of Higher Risk Services include:

 • Laboratory services (such as volunteer services in research laboratories or other facilities in which biological, chemical or radiological material hazards are present)